readikus/software-culture/README.md

 ## Quiet times

 Software development is all about having the functionality running in your headspace.
 This takes a lot of time and concentration to read the code and think about how data flows around.
-If you've got that all up and running, and then you get a "PING!" as someone posts an `@here` on Slack to announce the company is going to have a social in a few weeks time, it's hard to maintain that concentration, and you'll likely lose your train of thought.
-As a developer, you deliver value when you are concentrating on code and adding to it - not reading slack messages!
-Companies that appreciate this and want to maximise effectivceness will designate times when people don't bombard you with pointless stuff, @here/@channels to tell you stuff that can wait, ask about updating your timesheet, HR records etc. You're paid to produce work - without these agreements in place, AT A COMPANY LEVEL, your concentration is always going to be vulernale to attacks.
-It's like sitting in an office, and Derek in accounts is always chirping on about his racing pigeons.
+If you've got that all up and running, and then you get a "PING!" every hour or so from an `@here` on Slack to announce company news, it's hard to maintain that concentration, and you'll likely lose your train of thought.
+As a developer, you deliver value when you are concentrating on code and adding to it.
+Companies that appreciate this and want to maximise effectivceness will designate times when people don't bombard you with information that is not time-sensitive that can wait until the end of the day.
+You're paid to produce work - without this understanding, _AT A COMPANY LEVEL_, your concentration is always going to be vulernale.

 I find I hit a great work cadence at 2:45 - 4:45, if you ping an @here during that time, it destorys that.

-One solution to this is to mute particular channels on Slack, but good companies will have that under control.
+One solution to this is to mute particular channels on Slack, but understanding companies should not need this.

 ## Social channels